uniport/uniport-gateway/starter-kit/README.md

 The following steps can help to get started with Uniport-Gateway.
 Every step contains a simple example showing a specific feature.

 All examples are based on the same docker compose file [docker-compose.yml](./docker-compose.yml).
-The use just a different folder containing the Uniport-Gateway configuration.
+They use just a different folder containing the Uniport-Gateway configuration.

-**Note**: in all example scripts, BSD sed is assumed (see [this article](www.baeldung.com/linux/gnu-bsd-stream-editor) for the differences)
+**Note**: in all example scripts, the [sd] tool is used, to prevent differences of different sed (see [this article](www.baeldung.com/linux/gnu-bsd-stream-editor) distributions)

 ## Steps